Cost-Sensitive Support Vector Machines: Cost-sensitive SVM in the dual

 where $Y=Diag(y)$ and $\textbf{1}$ is the vector of all ones.

-When $\kappa=1$ and $C_{1}=1$, the problem of (\ref{eq:csdual2}) reverts to the standard SVM dual formulation.
+When $C_{1}=1$ and $\kappa=1$, i.e. $C_{-1}=1$, the problem of (\ref{eq:csdual2}) reverts to the standard SVM dual formulation.
 This implies that (\ref{eq:csdual2}) is totally compatible with standard dual solvers and its implementation on existing SVM dual solvers is a non-issue.

-If we equivalently transform the problem of (\ref{eq:csdual2}) into a minimization problem, ${\|{\alpha}^-\|}_1$ acts as an $l_1$ regularization term with positive coefficient $(1-\kappa)$.
-Another difference with the standard cost insensitive SVM (CI-SVM) dual problem is that in \eqref{eq:csdual2}, the upper bounds on $\alpha^+$ and $\alpha^-$ are scaled differently.
-Specifically, because $\frac{1}{\kappa} \le C_{1}$, the active upper bound constraints on $\alpha^+_i$ are relaxed.
-In summary, the CS-SVM dual problem (\ref{eq:csdual2}) has two major differences compared to the CI-SVM dual problem: \begin{enumerate} \item $l_1$ regularization on ${\alpha}^-$. \item relaxed inequality constraints on ${\alpha}^+$. \end{enumerate} These modifications have profound consequences which connect regularization theory and sensitivity analysis to cost-sensitive learning.
-We study the implications of these modifications by first representing the CI-SVM dual problem as a regularized risk minimization problem which allows us to justify the extra regularization term $-(1-\kappa) {\|{\alpha}^-\|}_1$ for both the case of cost sensitive learning and imbalanced learning problems.
+If we transform problem (\ref{eq:csdual2}) into a minimization problem, the term ${\|{\alpha}^-\|}_1$ acts as an \lone regularization term with positive coefficient $(1-\kappa)$.
+Another difference with the standard cost insensitive SVM (CI-SVM) and BP-SVM dual problem is that in \eqref{eq:csdual2}, the upper bounds on $\alpha^+$ and $\alpha^-$ are scaled differently.
+In particular, because $\frac{1}{\kappa} \le C_{1}$, the active upper bound constraints on $\alpha^+_i$ are relaxed, compared to $\alpha^-_i$.
+In summary, the CS-SVM dual problem (\ref{eq:csdual2}) has two major differences compared to the CI-SVM dual problem: \begin{enumerate} \item \lone regularization on ${\alpha}^-$. \item relaxed inequality constraints on ${\alpha}^+$. \end{enumerate} These modifications have nontrivial consequences which connect regularization theory and sensitivity analysis to cost-sensitive learning.
+We study the implications of these modifications by first representing the CI-SVM dual problem as a regularized risk minimization problem which allows us to explain the extra regularization term $-(1-\kappa) {\|{\alpha}^-\|}_1$ for both the case of cost sensitive learning and imbalanced learning problems.
 Subsequently, we study the affect of relaxing the inequality constraint on ${\alpha}^+$ using sensitivity analysis.